Admission to Graduate Pharmacology Programs

 All international students require an entry visa and student authorization to study in Canada.
 This is normally obtained from the Canadian Embassy or Consulate in the applicant's home country.

-The application for graduate study at the University of Toronto is available through an online application system.
+The application for graduate study at the University of Toronto is available online.
 It is the applicant’s responsibility to ensure all documents are submitted by the posted deadlines.
-It is recommended that documentation be submitted weeks in advance of the deadlines to avoid any disappointment.
+We recommend that documentation be submitted several weeks in advance of the deadlines to avoid any disappointment.

-The online application system allows applicants to manage and submit biographical and educational information as well as upload specific documents (e.g., Proposed List of Supervisors).
-Applicants can edit an "in-progress" application and check the status of all documents submitted using a secure password and Userid.
+The online application system allows applicants to manage and submit biographical and educational information as well as upload specific documents.
+Applicants can edit an "in-progress" application and check the status of all documents submitted using a secure sign-in.

-Payment of Application Fee: You are required to pay the online processing fee online via valid credit card.
+Payment of Application Fee: You are required to pay the online processing fee online via credit card.
 If you are unable to pay online, you must contact the School of Graduate Studies to arrange offline payment.
-Keep in mind that mailed-in payment must reach the School of Graduate Studies in time for the payment to be processed and posted.
-We would, therefore, recommend that you contact the School well in advance of the posted deadlines.
+Keep in mind that mailed-in payment must reach the School of Graduate Studies in time for the payment to be processed and posted by the deadline.
+Application fees are non-refundable.